Albert Gallatin

 Gallatin won election to the U.S. House of Representatives in 1795, where he helped establish the House Ways and Means Committee.
 He became the chief spokesman on financial matters for the Democratic-Republican Party and led opposition to the Federalist economic program.
 Gallatin helped Thomas Jefferson prevail in the contentious 1800 U.S. presidential election, and his reputation as a prudent financial manager led to his appointment as Treasury Secretary.
 Under Jefferson, Gallatin reduced government spending, instituted checks and balances for government expenditures, and financed the Louisiana Purchase and advocated for internal improvements, most notably through his Report on Roads and Canals.
 He retained his position through James Madison's administration until February 1814, maintaining much of Hamilton's financial system while presiding over a reduction in the national debt.
 Gallatin served on the American commission that agreed to the Treaty of Ghent, which ended the War of 1812.
 In the aftermath of the war, he helped found the Second Bank of the United States.

 Declining another term at the Treasury, Gallatin served as U.S. Ambassador to France from 1816 to 1823, struggling with scant success to improve relations during the Bourbon Restoration.
 In the 1824 U.S. presidential election, Gallatin was nominated for Vice President by the Democratic-Republican Congressional caucus but never wanted the position and ultimately withdrew due to a lack of popular support.
 In 1826 and 1827, he served as the American ambassador to Britain and negotiated several agreements, such as a ten-year extension of the joint occupation of Oregon Country.
 He thereafter retired from politics and dedicated the rest of his life to various civic, humanitarian, and academic causes.
 He became the first president of the New York branch of the National Bank from 1831 to 1839, and in 1842 joined John Russell Bartlett to establish the American Ethnological Society; his studies of Indigenous languages of North America have earned him the moniker "father of American ethnology."
-Gallatin remained active in public life as an outspoken opponent of slavery and fiscal irresponsibility and an advocate for free trade and individual liberty.
+Gallatin remained active in public life as an outspoken opponent of slavery and an advocate for fiscal responsibility, free trade, and individual liberty.